qua-platform/py-qua-tools/qualang_tools/optimal_weights/README.md

 The steps to capture the state of the qubit are: (i) capture the analog signal coming out of the resonator, (ii) demodulation of the analog signal, and (iii) the integration of the demodulated signal.

-The integration step can be done with a constant weights to all data points of the captured signal, nevertheless, the signal coming out of the resonator is not constant and has time dynamics.
+The integration step can be done with constant weights to all data points of the captured signal, nevertheless, the signal coming out of the resonator is not constant and has time dynamics.
 Thus, non-constant integration weights could be exploited to maximize the amount of information extracted from a readout operation.